Discriminatory chants mar Roma’s 2-1 win over Napoli

 ROME (AP) — A brief suspension for discriminatory chants marred Roma’s 2-1 win over struggling Napoli in Serie A on Saturday.

-Referee Gianluca Rocchi made the decision in the second half after Roma fans aimed anti-territorial chants — which are treated in the same manner as racist chants — at Napoli.
-The game resumed after a few minutes.
+Referee Gianluca Rocchi made the decision in the second half after Roma fans aimed anti-territorial slurs at visiting Napoli.
+Such chants are often used by supporters to deride an opposing club’s city and are treated by officials in the same manner as racist chants.

 Rocchi had already ordered an announcement to be made over the Stadio Olimpico’s public address system asking fans to stop the chants.

-During the suspension, Rocchi gathered teams in the center circle, then Roma forward Edin Dzeko went over and encouraged fans to applaud rather than jeer the opposition.
+During the suspension, Rocchi gathered the teams in the center circle, then Roma forward Edin Dzeko went over and encouraged fans to applaud rather than jeer the opposition.

+“Since my Italian is not good I didn’t really understand what happened but I’m against any sort of territorial discrimination,” said Paulo Fonseca, Roma’s Portuguese coach, adding that incidents like these happen “in many matches all over the world.”

+“To me, it was more important to see our captain (Dzeko) talk to the fans and see that it didn’t occur again,” Fonseca added.

 Roma led 2-0 at the time of the suspension with goals from Nicolò Zaniolo and Jordan Veretout.